Arkansas Labor Laws Guide

 Arkansas occupational safety

-The Occupational Safety and Health Act regulates work safety conditions for most private industries and state programs.
-All employers covered by this act must provide their employees with workplaces free from known, serious hazards.
+The Occupational Safety and Health Act (OSHA) regulates work safety conditions for most private industries and state programs.
+All employers covered by this act must provide employees with workplaces free from known, serious hazards.

 There are several types of work hazards, recognized and controlled for by the Occupational Safety and Health Administration (OSHA), and include the following: